5.7 Housing and Residence Life Community Living Policies

 Cohabitation is not permitted for more than two consecutive nights and three consecutive days without expressed permission from Housing and Residence Life Professional Staff.

-Pets are not permitted in the residence halls/apartment living units except for fish or hermit crabs in a small bowl or aquarium that hold no more than 10 gallons.
+Pets are not permitted in the residence halls/apartment living units except for fish or hermit crabs in a small bowl or aquarium that holds no more than 10 gallons.

 - Residential Community Damage